Mode of StudyPart-time by distance learning

 - Enrich your expertise by exchanging ideas with a global team of clinicians and researchers in dental public health, dental education and clinical innovation

-- Make an original contribution to knowledge in the field of aesthetic and restorative dentistry through your dissertation project, adding your voice to the conversation on dental practice advancement
+- Make an original contribution to knowledge in the field of restorative dentistry through your dissertation project, adding your voice to the conversation on dental practice advancement

 - Explore options for career progression by networking with experienced registered clinicians

 - Save time and money: study in your own time, from anywhere in the world, at a course cost that is highly competitive

 You'll be responsible for determining your own learning needs on this course.

 - Outlining the full background of your chosen project

 - Writing a comprehensive literature review supporting your research